Colorado Bend State Park is one of Central Texas’s most popular destinations.

 The park is open daily from 6 am to 10 pm.

-The exact address is 2236 Park Hill Dr, Bend, TX 76824, you need to take the dirt road to the park.
+The park headquarters address is 2236 Park Hill Dr, Bend, TX 76824, you need to take the dirt road to the park.

 The access road can be closed after heavy rains, so check the weather before your visit.